wheresrhys/wheresrhys.github.io/_posts/2014-02-23-a-very-specific-problem.markdown

 ---
 layout: post
-title:  "A very specific problem"
+title:  "A specific solution to a specific problem"
 date:   2014-02-23 11:18:34
 ---

 There are many things that are 'the' bane of a front-end developer's life.
 Many of these are a consequence of the fact we have to support an ever growing number of environments with increasing, rather than decreasing, variance in their adoption of given APIs.
-Even though all browser vendors now cooperate more fully than in the past when it come sto writing and implementing the standards, it's still highly likely that a large chunk of our audience will always be running on legacy systems.
+Even though browser vendors now cooperate more fully than in the past when it comes to writing and implementing the standards, a large chunk of our audience still visite our sites using legacy browsers.
 As well as restricting access to new APIs this slow and piecemeal upgrading of the web has another side effect - it's nigh-on impossible for the specs to make breaking changes, therefore bad engineering/design decisions stick around for a long time.

 I was recently in a workshop with [Harry Roberts](http://csswizadry.com).
 Most of the contents of the workshop were about how to avoid getting into specicifity wars in CSS.
 As an aside he mentioned that specicifity is arguably a bad feature of CSS that should never have been put in in the first place.